ITALIAN CITIZENSHIP BENEFITS

 5. Protection Benefits

+Those with dual citizenship feel much more secure when traveling abroad.
 When you travel overseas, you can ask for help and guidance from two consulates since you’ll be the citizen of both countries.
-You can also travel to areas where Americans are not generally welcomed as you have an Italian passport.
+If you are traveling in a region that does not have Italian government representation, those that hold an EU passport are allowed access to any embassy of European Union member states which can provide assistance for you.
+You also have the ability to travel to areas where Americans are not generally welcomed as you have an Italian passport.

 6. Healthcare Benefits